cowboyai/cim-start/doc/build-cim.md

 I have no idea where this will run, or how it will evolve yet, I just know I am starting here. in this git repository, everything I do begins, and is tracked, from here.

 We have a ton of freedom...

+Our starting point is a dialog to enter the above...

+If you edited the nix file, it skips it...
+We already have our Domain Context.